Exploring Training and Inference Scaling Laws in Generative Retrieval: Training Scaling Laws

 \section{Training Scaling Laws}

-In this section, we present the results of our experiments and summarize our initial investigation into the scaling laws for generative retrieval.
-Specifically, we analyze how model size, training data size, and identifier methods influence retrieval performance, using contrastive generation loss as the evaluation metric.
-These experiments aim to uncover the relationships and trends that define the scalability of generative retrieval systems.
+In this section, we present the results of our experiments and summarize our investigation into the training scaling laws for generative retrieval.
+Specifically, we analyze how model size, training data size, and identifier methods influence retrieval performance, using CGL as the evaluation metric.